RubenatorX/NagMeNot/README.md

 # NagMeNot
-Prevents you from seeing prompt after changing jobs in mog house and then leaving (responds 'No' to homepoint dialog).
+Completely skips over the "For your own safety, it is recommended you set the Mog House exit as your home point after changing jobs." dialog after changing jobs in mog house.
+(Autoresponds 'No' to setting homepoint)

 `//lua l nagmenot` to enable